 Ugandan (Planifolia family)

 This bold vanilla bean teases with hints of raisins and figs along with mocha undertones.
 It's a brilliant combination of soft and fruity vanilla accents coupled with traditional vanilla aromas and tastes.
 This is the perfect vanilla bean for baked goods that incorporate fruits and drinks with a Mediterranean emphasis.

 Tongan (Planifolia family)

 Another bold and entirely unique vanilla bean experience.
-Tongan bean cultivation is incredibly limited, making Tongan beans the most expensive bean on the market right now.
-Even at higher pricing, they continue to be in high demand for their untraditional vanilla flavor.
+Tongan bean cultivation is incredibly limited, making Tongan beans one of the most expensive beans on the market right now.
+Even at higher pricing, they continue to be in high demand for their non-traditional vanilla flavor.
 They usually have strong cherry notes coupled with a black licorice after taste that is truly a unique, culinary experience.

 We will continue to add more vanilla beans as we work with farmers around the world to bring you the entire world of vanilla under our little roof, here at VanillaPura.

 Visit our comprehensive extract-making guide center for more essential extract making tips and ongoing education.